 This is the method to use if you do not have high-speed Internet access on both computers, and/or you do not want to entrust your encrypted database backup to email transmission over the Internet, or secure storage on the Internet.

 On Computer A, use the Backup/Restore ⇒ Backup Database menu option to backup the database file.
 The database file is named OrganizationName.S4A, where OrganizationName is your File Name from the Maintenance ⇒ Organization Info window.
 It gets backed up to a file named OrganizationName-YYYY-MM-DD.HH.MM.SS.S4ABackup or OrganizationName-YYYY-MM-DD.S4ABackup, where YYYY-MM-DD is replaced by the backup date and HH.MM.SS by the time.
-Back it up to a transportable medium such as a USB memory key, a writeable CD, or a diskette (if it fits).
+Back it up to a transportable medium such as a USB memory key, or a writeable CD.

 Bring that backup over to the other computer (Computer B).
 Start ACCOUNTS, and use the Backup/Restore ⇒ Restore Database menu option to restore the database from the backup, which copies it over top of any existing database with the same file name on that computer.
 (Alternatively, you can start the restore by just double-clicking on the backup file, and following the prompts that come up.)

 If you have access to email on both computers, you can use the Backup/Restore ⇒ Email Backup menu option to email an encrypted backup from Computer A to an email account accessible from Computer B. Then on Computer B, follow the instructions in that email, to restore it.

 Method 3: Use Internet Backups

 This is perhaps the easiest ongoing method, once you have completed a bit of initial setup.